simonw/datasette/docs/deploying.rst

     ProxyPass /datasette-prefix/ http://127.0.0.1:8009/datasette-prefix/
     ProxyPreserveHost On

+Using ``--uds`` you can use Unix domain sockets similiar to the Nginx example:

+    ProxyPass /my-datasette/ unix:/tmp/datasette.sock|http://localhost/my-datasette/

 The `ProxyPreserveHost On <https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxypreservehost>`__ directive ensures that the original ``Host:`` header from the incoming request is passed through to Datasette.
 Datasette needs this to correctly assemble links to other pages using the :ref:`datasette_absolute_url` method.